vernisaz/rust_dev_studio/README.md

        "translated": "./../rust_dev_studio/terminal"}]
 ```
 Make sure that *translated* paths are valid in the underline OS.
-File *.home* residing in the same directory where **rustcgi** is required.
+File *.home* residing in the same directory, where **rustcgi** executable stored, is required.
 The file has to specify fully qualified
 paths to the _HOME_ directory.
+(Actually it's any directory where the directory _.rustcgi_ will be landed)

-The mapping is used to run the RDS from the dev environment, therefore URL
+The mapping is used to run the RDS from the dev environment, therefore the access URL
 will look like `http://orangepi5:3000/rustcgi/rustcgi/src/html?session=rds&`,
 however it will be in a simpler form in the standard packaging as
 `http://orangepi5:3000/rustcgi/rustcgi`.
 Port and host name will be dependent